 First off, how did you become a Harry Potter fan?

 I first saw the movie with my parents and my older brother and younger sister.
 We saw it in the cinema because my brother had been given the first book for his 11th birthday.
-I’ll always remember sitting there as a young 7 year old, covering my eyes because I was so afraid of Voldemort on the back of Quirrel’s head!
+I’ll always remember sitting there as a young 7-year-old, covering my eyes because I was so afraid of Voldemort on the back of Quirrell’s head!
 After that scare it took me a while to become interested again but, once a friend showed me Chamber of Secrets at a sleepover a couple of years later, there was no going back!

-Deathly Hallows Part Two!!
+Deathly Hallows – Part 2!!
 Loved it?
 Hated it?
 Thoughts?